antonhalim/d3-bar-chart-bk-002-public/README.md

 ### Getting Started
 * When you use an external JavaScript library, the first step is to require it.
 Go ahead and require the D3 library in `index.html`.
 * The second step will be to require your JavaScript code that uses the library.
 Add HTML to `index` the will require `chart.js`.
 * When you make a bar chart by hand, one of the first things you think about if what kind of scale to use.
+For a bar chart, a [linear scale](http://easycalculation.com/maths-dictionary/linear_scale.html) is pretty typical.
 *
 * Another thing that you might think about when drawing a bar chart by hand is how large you want it to be.
 This will usually manifest as a width and height.
 In D3, these two values will be two values in an array that is passed as an argument to the `.range` method.
 Let's make the
 * To know how to scale each bar in the barchart, you need to find the maximum length of a bar.
 In the `bar-chart/chart.js` file, make a new variable called `maxValue`.
 This variable will be equal to the maximum value in `election`.
 Though you could easily hardcode this value as 40, it would be good practice to interate through the array to find the highest value.